FAQS

 What's the benefit of purchasing property at a real estate auction?

-As a buyer, you determine the purchase price, not the seller.
+• As a buyer, you determine the purchase price, not the seller.
 The open forum of an auction also allows you to see immediately the true market value of a property since you are getting first-hand knowledge of what others are willing to pay.
 Auctions also eliminate the uncertainty of long negotiation periods and reduce time to purchase the property.

 Are auctions only used for distressed property?

+• Not at all!
+Property types include new homes and condos, luxury resort style homes, office and retail centers, land, among others.
 There are countless reasons for selling property using a variety of sales methods.
 An auction is simply alternative to other sales methods.

 Why is the owner selling at an auction?

-The seller has made a business decision to market the property through the auction process because he or she feels this is the most effective way to sell the property.
+• The seller has made a business decision to market the property through the auction process because he or she feels this is the most effective way to sell the property.
 For sellers, auctions accelerate the sales process and they have confidence knowing that buyers are prepared to buy.

 What happens on auction day?

-The process is exciting, fun, and simple.
-As a registered bidder, you will receive a "Bidder Package" when you arrive on auction day.
+• As a registered bidder for a live auction held in a ballroom, you will receive a "Bidder Package" when you arrive on auction day.
 When you wish to bid, simply hold up your bidder number, as this allows the auctioneer to know that you are bidding.
 Floormen are available to help you when they see that you wish to bid.
-Click here to learn more about the bidding process.

 Must I be present to bid?

-Yes.
+• You must be present for a live auction of a Los Angeles County Probate property held on-site at the property (or at the subsequent court confirmation hearing, if any).
 However, you can appoint someone to act on your behalf with a notarized, specific power of attorney.

-Will you accept a sealed bid?
+Will you accept a sealed bid or offer prior to auction?

 Does my agent need to register with the auctioneer?

-Yes, your agent must register the day of the sale.
+• For a live auction of a Los Angeles County Probate property held on-site at the property your agent must register the day of the sale.
 The real estate agent must also be present during the bidding and the completion of the paperwork immediately after the auction.

 Do I need to pre-register prior to auction day?